 Travel southeast from the city of London and you will arrive in the Garden of England: Kent.
 Spanning from the London Borough of Bromley all the way down to a glorious coastline, this county offers so much to see and do – including castles and caves.
 We have selected the most unique attractions in Kent to guide you through the county’s history.

-Having the largest collection of iconic Victorian oast houses, The Hop Farm dates back over five centuries but has only ever changed hands four times in 450 years.
-The land was a fully working farm before opening to the public, which now provides a wealth of entertainment.
-Take a trip down memory lane in Yesterday’s World, a museum processing over 1,000 artefacts from Victorian times and then prepare to be mystified in the Magic Castle.
-Visitors can also enter into the life of a hop farmer in the Hop Story Museum, meet friendly animals in Hopper’s Animal World and Birds of Prey Zone, and children can enjoy rides, a soft play area, outdoor adventure areas and so much more.
+Having the largest collection of iconic Victorian Oast houses, the Hop Farm dates back over four centuries but has only changed hands four times in 450 years.
+The land was a fully working farm before opening to the public, and it now provides a wealth of entertainment.
+Take a trip down memory lane in Yesterday’s World, a museum processing over 1,000 artefacts from Victorian times, and then prepare to be mystified in the Magic Castle.
+Visitors can also enter into the life of a hop farmer in the Hop Museum and meet friendly animals in Hopper’s Animal World and the birds-of-prey zone, while children can enjoy rides, a soft play area, outdoor adventure areas and so much more.